Futurist: Modern futurists

+Economists have defined the forecasting time range, so an explanation can be offered for predicting when an economic event will occur.
+Economists are in particular concerned about calculating when a recession or economic growth will set in.
+Futurist writers may not be precise about timing.
+However, futurists tend to engage in deep analysis about the speed of change.
+Economic forecasting for 5 to 20 years going forward is the middle-range future.
+20 to 50 years from now is the long-range future in economic analysis.
+Futurists are frequently concerned with the middle- and long-range future, while economic planners working for the public or private sector typically publish on the middle-range future as well as the near-range future, which is 1 to 5 years going forward from the time of publication.

 More generally, the label includes such disparate lay, professional, and academic groups as visionaries, foresight consultants, corporate strategists, policy analysts, cultural critics, planners, marketers, forecasters, prediction market developers, roadmappers, operations researchers, investment managers, actuaries, and other risk analyzers, and future-oriented individuals educated in every academic discipline, including anthropology, complexity studies, computer science, economics, engineering, urban design, evolutionary biology, history, management, mathematics, philosophy, physical sciences, political science, psychology, sociology, systems theory, technology studies, trend analysis, and other disciplines.

 Futurology

 "Futurology"—or "futures studies", futures research, and foresight—can be summarized as being concerned with "three P's and a W", i.e. "possible, probable, and preferable" futures, plus "wildcards", which are low-probability, high-impact events, should they occur.
 Even with high-profile, probable events, such as the fall of telecommunications costs, the growth of the internet, or the aging demographics of particular countries, there is often significant uncertainty in the rate or continuation of a trend.
 Thus, a key part of futures analysis is the managing of uncertainty and risk.